 For years beyond the first five (5) years of the planning horizon, large load forecasts shall be constructed to forecast growth;

-Describe and document how large loads will participate in demand response, load management, or flexibility programs, including technical capabilities, contractual commitments, and expected contributions to coincident peak reduction; and
+Describe how large loads will participate in demand response, load management, or flexibility programs, including technical capabilities, contractual commitments, and expected contributions to coincident peak reduction; and

-Describe and document how the forecast incorporates weather variables and other variables that impact load, including normal conditions, extreme events, and identify the statistical methods employed to normalize historical loads, and the sensitivity of load to key weather variables such as temperature, humidity, and degree-days.
+Describe how the forecast incorporates weather variables and other variables that impact load, including normal conditions, extreme events, and the sensitivity of load to key weather variables such as temperature, or degree-days.

 Analysis of Load-Building Programs.